Learn to be more resilient in uncertain times with these ideas to give you more flexibility on a budget.

 2. Keep the car filled to above half a tank.

 We use this rule in winter because you never know if you’ll get stuck on the side of the road and need the extra warmth that a half tank of gas might provide.
 In summer we usually let this slide.
 But we often see people in summer stranded on the side of the road just because they didn’t fill up in Osoyoos and the last 3 gas stations they passed were already closed.
+Watch for lower gas prices, filling when the price drops a few cents is another way to be more resilient.

 3. Have a way to cook if the power goes out.